MireilleBF/cucumber-demo/README.md

 :warning: **Please use the** **pom.xml** file provided to establish the link between JUnit 5, PicoContainer, and Cucumber.

-:arrow_forward: Two packages are used to organize the tests:
+:arrow_forward: Packages are used to organize the demonstrations
+- In the [_martin_fowler_](./src/main/java/martin_fowler/README.md) package, you will find Martin Fowler's example of injection by constructor and by fields.
-- One contains tests for [stock management](./src/test/resources/features/store/README.md) and demonstrates the basic usage of PicoContainer with Cucumber
+- In [stock management](./src/test/resources/features/store/README.md), tests demonstrate the basic usage of PicoContainer with Cucumber
 - The other presents a simplified [version of a library](./src/test/java/fr/unice/polytech/biblio) [demonstration developed by Philippe Collet](https://github.com/collet/cucumber-demo)